(Last Updated On: August 4, 2023)

 - And parchment paper also keeps cookies from spreading into each other.
 Cookies that run into each other end up being one big giant cookie!

-- No need to spray the cookie sheet with cooking spray.
+- No need to spray the cookie sheet with non-stick cooking spray.

 - And last but not least, easy cookie sheet clean-up.
 Just pick up the parchment paper and toss it in the garbage can.